-The regulatory authorities identified for this investigation include NSW EPA, SafeWork NSW, and Kuring-gai Council.
+The regulatory authorities identified for this investigation include NSW EPA, SafeWork NSW and the Ku-ring-gai Council.

 9.2.
 Step 2: Identify the decision/goal of the study

 The second step involves identifying decisions that need to be made about the contamination problem and the new environmental data required to make them.